ksu-cs-textbooks/cis527/content/4-directory-services/07-ubuntu-ldap-installation.md

 PHPLDAPAdmin no longer works on Ubuntu 24.04 since it has several incompatibility issues with PHP 8+.
 The assignment has been updated to use the new LDAP Account Manager (LAM) software instead.
 You may ignore the part of this video showing how to configure PHPLDAPAdmin and instead refer to the guide linked from the assignment page to configure LAM.

+Also, see the transcript below for an updated version of the `ldapwhoami` command.

 {{% /notice %}}

 #### Resources